y7kim/agency-jekyll-theme/modal/_posts/2014-07-19-TimbuktuChallenge2012.markdown

 categories:
 - modal
 tags: [modal-rally]
+---
-description: The Timbuktu Challenge is a 3000 miles car rally that starts in London and ends near Timbuktu, Mali.
+The Timbuktu Challenge is a 4,000 miles car rally that starts in London and ends near Timbuktu, Mali.
 For this event, teams acquire a car for donation, gather in London and drive from Europe into Western Africa in 3 weeks.
-Team Last Resonders answered the call to adventure with an American made Wheeled Coach Amabulance.
+Team Last Responders answered the call to adventure with an American made Wheeled Coach Ambulance.
 For the adventure, the team shipped the car to Liverpool, drove into a Africa, and broke down all over Morocco before crossing the finish line 5 weeks late.

----